-Exhibiting at tradeshows is a common tactic in B2B marketing plans and comes with two guaranteed inevitabilities.
-The first is that tradeshows are expensive to participate in.
-Booth space, booth design and setup, signage and collateral, not to mention the time and attention required from a large team of people adds up.
-The second is that it’s hard to predict your pay-off for attending.
+Exhibiting at trade shows is still one of the most common and powerful ways to generate leads for business-to-business (B2B) companies.
+Trade shows come with two challenges.
+The first is that they are expensive to participate in.
+Booth space, booth design and setup, signage and collateral - they all cost a lot.
+And that's not to mention the time and attention from sales people and marketers to make the show successful.

-2. Set up clear goals for the show.
+2. Set up clear goals for the show

-3. Record and tag your leads and customer conversations in your CRM.
+3. Record and tag your leads and customer conversations in your CRM

-5. Track expenses against new revenue.
+5. Track expenses against new revenue